saylordotorg/course_econ306/Unit05.md

+---
+layout: default
+title: "ECON306: Industrial Organization"
+course_description: "An exploration of market structure analysis and the strategic behaviors of competing firms in different market settings with equal emphasis on theory and empirical studies.
+Topics include strategies of competitive and cooperative behaviors, firm decisions in regulated environments and the likely effects of deregulation, and a game-theoretic approach."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Models of Oligopoly** <span id="5"></span> *The behavior of firms in oligopoly continues to pique the interest of researchers, scholars, and students alike, who have generated numerous